Elden Ring: Reception

 Elden Ring received "universal acclaim" according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 98% of critics.
 It has been cited as one of the best video games of all time.

 The game's open world setting received acclaim; reviewers praised the exploration mechanics.
 Tamoor Hussain of GameSpot praised the Lands Between as the most-expansive of FromSoftware's settings, calling exploration and discovery the game's main appeal.
 Mitchell Saltzman of IGN lauded Elden Ring for rewarding exploration in every part of the map.
 Simon Parkin of The Guardian called the game's environments "intriguing and inventive".
 Some reviewers liked the open landscape's provision of opportunities to discover and try multiple challenges.
 The game's exploration drew many favorable comparisons with The Legend of Zelda: Breath of the Wild.
 The environments were also praised for their artistic designs; reviewers positively rated their execution in an open setting and appreciated the designs of linear dungeons.

 Similarly to many of FromSoftware's earlier games, Elden Rings difficulty provoked much commentary; reviewers both praised and criticized its lack of easy modes.
 Other reviewers considered Elden Ring the most-accessible Souls game, saying the player can choose to avoid difficult threats and return with more experience.
 The combat of Elden Ring was praised for offering options for fighting enemies while keeping the game challenging.
 Torrent and fast travel were well-received features, with reviewers citing them as large improvements towards making the game easier to explore.
 The placing of checkpoints was praised as helpful to the game's approachability.

 Some reviewers criticized a number of the game's menu and accessibility systems.
 Reviewers complained about the poor performance of the Windows version; framerate issues were commonly mentioned.
 Reviewers noted the story of Elden Ring lacks Martin's writing style.
 Kyle Orland of Ars Technica said the game's storytelling is "characteristically sparse and cryptic", and differs from the expectations of Martin's fans.
 Chris Carter of Destructoid called the story "low key" but said it is better-told than those of previous FromSoftware games.
 Aoife Wilson of Eurogamer said George R. R. Martin's heavy inclusion in the marketing was "baffling" when his contributions to the overall narrative were unclear.
 Mitchell Saltzman did not mind the lack of Martin's style, saying the side-stories rather than any grand, overarching plot kept him "enthralled".

-Journalists have covered Elden Rings speedrunning community.
+Journalists have covered Elden Rings community.
 Shortly after release, players discovered a glitch called the "zip glitch" which allows players to warp across the map.
-The glitch was removed by the developers, leading speedrunners to use an older version of the game for speedruns.
 The game has been beaten in under five minutes using the glitch.

-Shadow of the Erdtree

-The expansion, Shadow of the Erdtree, received a score of 94/100 on Metacritic.
-The DLC was generally praised for offering a similar sense of rewarding exploration, and atmosphere.